davidobi/Hello_Microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Hello Microverse

-> Description the project.
+> Hello Microverse project is designed to master all tools and best practices needed when commiting to github.

 ## Built With

-- Major languages
+- HTML
-- Frameworks
+- CSS
 - Technologies used

 ## Live Demo (if available)